 The quieter, unsung heroes, such as Matilda of Flanders (England’s first crowned queen), will only enjoy their place in the sun if we accept that the broader, more detailed sweep of history is just as fascinating, if not more so, than the great military conflicts of our past.
 Wars may be the punctuation marks of history, but in my view the long sentences in between make for far more enlightening reading.

 Dr Tracy Borman is a historian, author and joint chief curator of Historic Royal Palaces.
-She will be appearing at BBC History Magazine’s History Weekends in Winchester and York to talk about her latest book, The Private Lives of the Tudors.
+She will be appearing at BBC History Magazine’s History Weekends in Winchester.

-You can find out more about our world wars debate, at Winchester History Weekend on Saturday 8 November, here.
-Tickets are now available on the door.
+You can find out more our Winchester History Weekend on 6-8 October here.